-The new AGL aspires to make a significant impact on the science of geophysics and deliver clear benefit and advantage to our sponsors.
-A list of deliverables and other benefits follows:
+AGL aspires to make a significant impact on the science of geophysics and benefits of sponsorship follows:

+- All AGL-sponsored physical modeling data will be available to sponsoring organizations - Substantial field data acquired by AGL will be available to sponsors - provided to sponsors deliver clear benefit and advantage to our supporters.
+A list of deliverables and other

-- All AGL-sponsored physical modeling data will be available to sponsoring organizations - All field data acquired by AGL will be available to sponsors - All AGL-supported theses, posters, preprints, expanded abstracts, and technical papers and reports will be provided to sponsors - Sponsor representatives will be invited to the AGL Annual Spring Meeting summarizing the year's research activities in addition to the Annual Dobrin Graphics Lecture.
-Each sponsor will receive the AGL Annual Report - Each sponsor will receive periodic communication about AGL personnel, activities, and research - Sponsors will have a voice on the AGL Industrial Advisory Board to provide guidance and counsel to the Lab - Sponsors have the opportunity to become familiar with students (prospective staff) and their work
+• All AGL-supported theses, posters, preprints, expanded abstracts, and technical papers and reports will be

+• Sponsor representatives will be invited to the AGL Annual Spring Meeting summarizing the year's research activities in addition to the Annual Dobrin Lecture.
+Each sponsor will receive the AGL Annual Report · Each sponsor will receive periodic communication about AGL personnel, activities, and research · Sponsors will have a voice on the AGL Industrial Advisory Board to provide guidance and counsel to the Lab • Sponsors have the opportunity to become familiar with students (prospective staff) and their work